"Abraham Lincoln vs. Zombies" Review

 ...so that's the setup, and Abraham Lincoln Vs. Zombies wastes little time before getting into the zombie action.
 Lincoln and his men are besieged by the Undead virtually from the moment they step off their train, and have to battle their way inside the nearly-deserted Confederate fort.
 Once inside the relative safety of the fortress they meet a handful of Confederate survivors, including General Stonewall Jackson (Don McGraw, in a hilarious fake beard), none of whom are exactly thrilled to see Abraham Lincoln in their midst.
 The Confederates think the zombies are merely "sick" people in need of medical treatment, and it takes some time for Abe to convince them that there's only one way to "cure" a zombie.

 From there...well, Abraham Lincoln Vs. Zombies follows this pattern: Lincoln and his men get attacked by Zombies, they kick Zombie ass, they get attacked by Zombies again, they kick more Zombie ass, repeat as necessary.
-When Abe makes his way to a nearby town in hopes of contacting help via telegraph, he encounters his former love Mary Owens (Baby Norman - yes, that's her name) hiding out in her cellar with some other survivors, including a pre-teen Teddy Roosevelt.
+When Abe makes his way to a nearby town in hopes of contacting help via telegraph, he encounters his former love Mary Owens hiding out in her cellar with some other survivors, including a pre-teen Teddy Roosevelt.
 Yes, that Teddy Roosevelt.
-(In an apparent effort to make high school history teachers palpitate with rage, Western cowboy legend Pat Garrett and future Lincoln assassin John Wilkes Booth also make appearances in the cast along with Teddy and Stonewall.)
-Abe pledges to get them out of there alive and brings them all back to the fort, where General Jackson and his men have finally come around to Abe's way of thinking about how to deal with the Undead.
+(In an apparent effort to make high school history teachers palpitate with rage, Western cowboy legend Pat Garrett and future Lincoln assassin John Wilkes Booth also make appearances.)
+Abe pledges to get them out of there alive and brings everyone back to the fort, where General Jackson and his men have finally come around to Abe's way of thinking about how to deal with the Undead.
 Thus, the Union men and the Confederates put aside their differences and work together to set a final trap in hopes of putting an end to the Zombie threat.
 I will leave it up to the viewer to discover the final result for themselves, but I will add that the ending of the film provides some new insights into the so-called "conspiracy theories" behind Lincoln's eventual assassination.

 So Is It Worth A Look?